 |DR||a (m/s)||DR||a (m/s)|

 |MRS/PN||PVC-O – All sizes|

 For buried pipes, increase the wave celerity (a) by 7%.

 The advantage of a low celerity can be demonstrated by Joukowsky’s Law, which gives an estimate for the water hammer pressure rise due to instantaneous valve closure (Pa).

 This equation should NOT be used for design purposes.
 Water hammer analysis is fairly complex and computer analysis by a competent consultant is recommended wherever it is suspected that water hammer may be significant.

 Selection of class should be based on peak operating pressures including water hammer.
 Control devices may be useful in reducing peak pressures and enable a more economic pipe class to be used.

-PVC has a high factor of safety on short term stress effects, and is able to withstand occasional events at higher than normal pressures.
+PVC and PE have a high factor of safety on short term stress effects and is able to withstand occasional events at higher than normal pressures.
 This advantage should be considered when determining the validity of basing a design purely on the pressures induced by events that may be rare in the design lifetime, e.g. power failure on a pump.